endlos99/xdt99/doc/MANUAL.md

     Generic- xD-Picture USB Device     \\.\PHYSICALDRIVE3  Generic- xD USB Device     ...

 Here, we see that the USB CF Card reader is connected to `\\.\PHYSICALDRIVE2`.

+Please note that on all platforms, we need certain permissions to access the device with `xvm99`.

 We can also transfer single files if the target volume already contains a disk image.
 To check this, we can get the status of a volume by invoking `xvm99`